dascentral/ubuntu-dotfiles/resources/docs/letsencrypt.md

 ### Update DNS

 At this point, you can update your DNS records to point the domain name to the new server.

+### Web Server Configuration

-Make sure you have migrated the necessary web server configurations.
+Before you can successfully renew the certificate, you will need to make sure you have migrated the necessary web server configurations to the new server.

 ### Test Certificate Renewal